 Fiber = Your BFF

-Explain the superpowers of fiber and benefits one can reap by adding more fiber into their diet?
+Explain the superpowers of fiber and the benefits one can reap by adding more fiber into a diet?

 Fiber is the zero-calorie, non-digestible part of a carbohydrate that adds bulk to food.
 It has major health and wellness benefits, and is key for weight loss and management.